nbryant42/xDRCal/README.md

 ## Building

 Install Visual Studio and the relevant workloads.
+At minimum, the C++ desktop workload, the .NET workload, and the Windows 11 SDK 10.0.26100.

 See here: https://learn.microsoft.com/en-us/windows/apps/get-started/start-here?tabs=vs-2022-17-10

-(I believe this document may neglect to mention that you also need the .NET workload, and you will definitely need the Windows 11 SDK 10.0.26100.0 component as well.)
+Building is currently a slightly manual two-step process.
+First select the CMake targets view in Solution Explorer and build the uhdr.dll target.
+Then you can switch back to the normal VS solution and build the app.

 ## Usage

-### Checkerboard test pattern (determines clipping points)
+### Checkerboard test pattern (determines clipping points) (page 1)

 Drag one slider to full black, and the other to almost black to see where it's possible to see detail.
 Do the opposite for the whites.
 Find the points where the checkerboard pattern is barely visible / just becomes invisible.